AlanPark81/2017_korean_presidential_election_analysis/README.md

 # 2017_korean_presidential_election_analysis
-Using Python and R, let's provide reasonable information
+Using Python, let's provide reasonable information about the Korean presidential election held in 2017